Find Grad Schools

 18 Yearly Graduations

 The 5th most popular school in the country for clinical nurse specialist majors who are seeking their master's degree is Dewey University - Hato Rey.
 Each year, around 500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,480 per year, while in-state graduate students, on average, pay $5,335 per year.
 During the most recent year for which we have data, 18 people received their master's degree in clinical nurse specialist from Dewey University - Hato Rey.
-Around 100% of these students were from an underrepresented racial-ethnic group, and 86% were women.
+About 89% of this group were women, and 100% were students from an underrepresented racial-ethnic group.

 10 Yearly Graduations

 The 6th most popular school in the country for clinical nurse specialist majors who are seeking their master's degree is The University of Texas at Austin.
-The average in-state tuition for full-time undergraduates is $11,678 per year, while in-state graduate students, on average, pay $12,012 per year.
+Roughly 50,400 attend the school each year.
+The average in-state tuition for full-time undergraduates is $11,698 per year, while in-state graduate students, on average, pay $12,036 per year.
 During the most recent year for which we have data, 10 people received their master's degree in clinical nurse specialist from UT Austin.
-About 100% of this group were women, and 86% were students from an underrepresented racial-ethnic group.
+Of these students, 75% were women and 58% were members of underrepresented racial-ethnic groups.

 #7